mailgun/mailgun-js-boland/README.md

 $ npm test
 ```

-The tests will call Mailgun API, and will send a test email, create mailbox(es), route(s), mailing list and mailing list member.
+The tests will call Mailgun API, and will send a test email, create route(s), mailing list and mailing list member.

-## TODO
+## Notes

-* Other API sections.
+This project is not endorsed by or affiliated with [Mailgun](http://www.mailgun.com).
+The general design and some code was heavily influenced by [node-heroku-client](https://github.com/jclem/node-heroku-client).

 ## License

-This project is not endorsed by or affiliated with [Mailgun](http://www.mailgun.com).

 Copyright 2012, 2013, 2014 OneLobby